Vita3K/Vita3K/README.md

 Minimum:

 * GPU that supports OpenGL 4.4
-* CPU with AVX instruction set
+* CPU with the AVX instruction set
 * 4GB of RAM

 Recommended:

-* GPU that supports OpenGL 4.4 and above
+* GPU that supports OpenGL 4.4
 * GPU that supports shader interlock
 * CPU with the AVX instruction set
 * 8GB of RAM or greater